OriginProtocol/origin/README.md

 npm run start
 ```

-The `install:dev` script performs the regular install and then links to your local origin-js.
-Changes made to origin-js code will be immediately reflected in Demo DApp without requiring `npm install`.
+The `install:dev` script performs the regular install and then links to your local origin-js from step 1.
+Changes made to origin-js code will then immediately reflected in Demo DApp without requiring `npm install`.

-### 3. Connect to your local blockchain in Metamask
+### 3. Connect to your local blockchain in MetaMask

 -  Install [MetaMask Chrome Browser Extension](https://metamask.io/).